Orlando-pt/ads/docs/report.md

 - Allow record of **places** (without GUI)
 - Allow export in JSON and YAML (without GUI)
 - Allow export the genealogy information to formats that allow a graphical visualization (without GUI)

-# Introduction

-At this document it will be explained what was the process to develop this platform.
-This software system helps to support the work of historians and individual genealogy researchers by storing data related to individuals, their relations, and other important kinds of information.

 <!-- # Goals -->